nodejs/node/doc/api/cli.md

 <!--type=misc-->

-Node.js comes with a wide variety of CLI options.
-These options expose built-in debugging, multiple ways to execute scripts, and other helpful runtime options.
+Node.js comes with a variety of CLI options.
+These options expose built-in debugging, multiple ways to execute scripts, and other helpful runtime features.

 To view this documentation as a manual page in your terminal, run `man node`.